GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/4-exercise-install-typescript-compiler.md

 ## Step 3: Install TypeScript

-TypeScript is available as a package on the `npm` registry as `"typescript`".
+TypeScript is available as a package on the `npm` registry as `"typescript"`.

 To install the latest version of TypeScript: